drfranknlee/dataroaster/README.md

 #### Create Query Engine
 Spark thrift server(hive on spark) and trino will be created.
+* The namespace of spark thrift server is `dataroaster-spark-thrift-server`.
+* The namespace of trino is `dataroaster-trino`.

 Query engine service depends on Data Catalog servcice.
 Before creating query engine service, you have to create data catalog service above on your kubernetes cluster.

 ```